D2N2 Careers Local Enterprise grants

 We welcome applications from previous applicants.
 However, if successful both grants combined cannot exceed £20,000.
-Second applications cannot duplicate activities for which a Careers Local grant has already been awarded and must be for a new cohort of young people meeting the eligibility criteria (aged 15 to 19 and at risk of NEET).
+Second applications must be for a new cohort of young people meeting the eligibility criteria (aged 15 to 19 and at risk of NEET).
 Please use the form below for second applications.

 Please allow 6-8 weeks for appraisal, feedback and grant agreements before your proposed start dates of provision.